rupalimayekar/ProjectWattpad/README.md

 6. What are the most popular languages?
 7. Does length of read count correlate to a certain story length?
 Does read count correlate to number of parts per story?
 8. Sentiment Analysis of Description
+9. Average popularity by story rating (true or false).

 ### 5. Data Sources:
 Wattpad Developer API - wattpad.com